technofocus-pte/mscpltsecdepth/Labs/Lab 03/Lab 3 - Creating a multi-stage incident in Microsoft Defender_2.1.md

     sometimes used for stealth, as it is harder to trace back to the document.

     **Note**: When the backdoor is launched, it creates an auto-start entry under the registry Run key, allowing it to stay persistent by starting automatically       with Windows.
 A Command Prompt window opens, indicating that the simulated backdoor is running.
-Close the Command Prompt window to end the **WinATP-Intro-Backdoor.exe** process.
+Close the Command Prompt window to end the **WinATP-Intro         Backdoor.exe** process.
 In case, you did not see the Command Prompt window, then move on to the next step.

 ![A screenshot of a computer Description automatically generated](./media/image39.png)

-10. Open
-    **TestFile_Block_Office_applications_from_creating_executable** in
-    word as shown in the below image.
+10. Open **TestFile_Block_Office_applications_from_creating_executable** in word as shown in the below image.

 ![](./media/image40.png)